NetherlandsForensicInstitute/dj-pcfg/README.md

 configured by adding e.g. `--stdin-timeout-abort=3600` to *Attack command*, which increases the time to 1 hour (from the default 5 minutes).
 It can also be disabled instead by setting it to `0`, but this is not advised.

-## Important
+## Important notes

 1) Try to configure chunk sizes which are not too small (e.g. 1 hour), especially when you share the cached state between checkpoints.
-Else, the state sharing might become too large of a overhead.
+Else, the state sharing might become too much of a overhead.
+2) It is not useful to make `--producer_thread_count` as large as possible when using true probability order.
+This because it is not possible to perfectly parallelize the algorithm, so you will get diminishing returns.
+Around 4 threads seems to be a good default.
-2) The `--max_heap` also influences the possible size of the output cache state.
+3) The `--max_heap` also influences the possible size of the output cache state.
 If this state would be shared between nodes, you should limit the heap size to that of the node with the lowest amount of resources.